Wolf Tracking in the French Alps

 This walking holiday is available from December to April.
 The itinerary and price of this holiday is slightly different for trips in Winter, because of one night accommodation in a hotel/guesthouse instead of in a winter refuge.

-There are fixed dates for this trip, although private wolf tracking trips are available anytime between December and April, subject to accommodation availability.
 Please note that the fixed departure date trips are based on a group size of 4 – 6.
-Your hosts prefer to keep the groups small (maximum 6 people) to minimise disruption and noise and to give you a better quality trip.
+Your hosts prefer to keep the groups small (maximum 8 people) to minimise disruption and noise and to give you a better quality trip.
 It’s still possible to cater for smaller or larger groups and families too.
 Please contact them for more information through the contact form below.

 Request more info